-Hong Kongers work some of the longest hours in the world (around fifty hours per week) and The 852 was recently named one of the most stressed cities globally; Carol Liang from MIND HK shares her view on addressing mental health in the workplace
+Hong Kongers work some of the longest hours in the world (around fifty hours per week) and the 852 is one of the most stressed cities globally; Carol Liang from MIND HK shares her view on addressing mental health in the workplace

-Serving as a one-stop shop for accurate and free information, urgent and non-urgent services, MIND HK offers the public a platform to discuss and learn more about mental health.
-The NGO has already shared ways to talk about mental health and info on their annual Time to Talk Day, and having recently launched its second campaign Move It for Mental Health.
-We sat down with Carol Liang, Communications Manager at Mind HK to chat about finding help in one of the most stressed cities in the world.
+Serving as a one-stop shop for accurate and free information, urgent and non-urgent services, Mind HK offers the public a platform to discuss and learn more about mental health.
+The NGO has already shared ways to talk about mental health and so we sat down with Carol Liang, Communications Manager at Mind HK, to chat about finding help in one of the most stressed cities in the world.

 An interview with Carol Liang from Mind HK

 Hi, Carol.
 Can you tell me more about your role at Mind HK?